numpy/numpy.org/content/en/contribute.md

 Programmers, this
 [guide](https://numpy.org/devdocs/dev/index.html#development-process-summary)
 explains how to contribute to the NumPy codebase.
-Note that non-maintainers may only have one non-draft pull request open for review at a time.
-Come introduce yourself at a community or triage meeting to be added to the exception list for the one-PR-at-a-time policy.
+Note that non-maintainers may only have two non-draft pull request open for review at a time.
+Come introduce yourself at a community or triage meeting to be added to the exception list for the two-PRs-at-a-time policy.
 <br>Check out also our [YouTube channel](https://www.youtube.com/playlist?list=PLCK6zCrcN3GXBUUzDr9L4__LnXZVtaIzS) for additional advice.

 ### Reviewing pull requests